 If you aren’t sure what other types of mulch you can use, I’ve got a breakdown of the best organic mulches for your garden, along with some pros and cons of each.
 Check it out here: Best (Free!)
 Organic Mulches For The Home Garden.

-Leave old mulch in place for added benefit
+Leave the old mulch in place for added benefit

 Leaving old much on the garden bed from year to year will almost always benefit your garden.
-The exceptions if there seems to be disease in your mulch, but we’ll get to that in a moment.
+The exception is if there seems to be disease in your mulch, but we’ll get to that in a moment.

 The organic matter adds nutrients, retains water, and builds fluffy soil that is easy for plant roots to push through.
 As mulch breaks down over time, it creates more of this beneficial organic matter.
-If you remove old mulch then you’re missing out on a shortcut to building new, healthy soil.
+If you remove old mulch, you’re missing a shortcut to building new, healthy soil.

-Leaving old mulch in place also avoids having bare soil in the garden.
-Bare soil is exposed to all the elements of the weather, from the sun drying out and hardening the surface to the rain washing away precious garden soil and leaching nutrients.
+Leaving old mulch in place also prevents having bare soil in the garden.
+Bare soil is exposed to all the weather elements, from the sun drying out and hardening the surface to the rain washing away precious garden soil and leaching nutrients.

-If you aren’t yet ready to place down a new layer of mulch then the old layer is a great placeholder to keep the soil protected.
+If you aren’t yet ready to place down fresh mulch, the old layer is a great placeholder to cover and protect the soil.

 How can you tell if mulch went bad?

 A common type of mold that develops on organic mulches such as wood chips is called slime mold.
-It forms in a big bubble on the surface and is orange or yellow-colored.
-It may look a bit gross, but it isn’t harmful if you touch it accidentally or if it’s touching your plants.
+It forms a big bubble on the surface and is orange or yellow.
+It may look gross, but it isn’t harmful if you touch it accidentally or if it’s touching your plants.
 In a few days, it will dry out and slowly break down and disappear.

 Mushrooms popping up in your mulch are a sure sign of fungus making itself at home in your garden.
 This, too, is beneficial to the garden as it introduces more plant diversity, nutrient-producing mycelium (sort of like mushroom roots), and more organic matter.